raniaamina/paletin/README.md

 # Paletin: Convert Your Own Image Into Color Pallete

-Paletin is converter tool to create color palette (gpp) from your own image.
+Paletin is converter tool to create color palette (.*gpl) from your own image.
 This tool is initiated by Gimpscape Community.